Welcome to the Anti-Aircraft Museum!

-You can reach us from Helsinki by using the bus 643 departing from Hakaniemi (M) Metro Station / Hakaniemi Market Hall.
+You can reach us from Helsinki by using the bus 643 departing from Hakaniemi (M) Metro Station / Hakaniemi Market Hall on weekdays.
 There are many bus stops around the Market Hall, and for the last three years, much construction work has been done by the city of Helsinki, so please check the current or temporary stop from the HSL app or booklet.
 The bus also stops at the aboveground bus stop at the Sörnäinen (M) metro station.
-Exit the bus at the Hyrylä bus station, go across the Järvenpää road and walk past the Tuusula swimming hall and the Keski-Uusimaa newspaper building using the Klaavolantie to find us.
-From Helsinki, you can also take the K train to Kerava, and then use the bus 641, 971 or 963 and exit the bus at the Hyrylä bus station or at the Keski-Uusimaa newspaper / Tuusula Swimming Hall bus stop (depending on the route).
-Bus line 961 drives between Korso train station and Hyrylä bus station You can also use the bus 641 or 642 to get here from Leinelä station or 641 from Tikkurila train station.
+Exit the bus at the Hyrylä bus station, go across the Järvenpää road and walk past the Tuusula swimming hall and the Keski-Uusimaa newspaper building to the end of Klaavolantie to find us.
+From Helsinki, you can also take the K, R or Z train to Kerava, and then use the bus 641, 971 or 963 and exit the bus at the Hyrylä bus station or at the Keski-Uusimaa newspaper / Tuusula Swimming Hall bus stop (depending on the route).
+Bus line 961 drives between Korso train station and Hyrylä bus station You can also use the bus 641 or 642 to get here from The Helsinki-Vantaa airport.
+I and U trains stop at Leinelä station and Tikkurila train station.
 If you are coming from Järvenpää, you can use the bus 665 or 665K from the Järvenpää train station or from the Ainolanväylä-Sibeliuksenväylä roundabout bus stop (near the Ainola train station) to reach us.
-In addition to these services, also the regional trains R and Z do stop at Kerava station (summer 2021).
 Also, the bus line 971 drives from the Kivistö train station to Hyrylä bus station.

 Due to various and mostly evil reasons, Visit Lake Tuusula Bus does not operate on the season 2022.
 Services hopefully continue in the summer of 2023.